vyomrastogi/golang-cards-proj/README.md

 - To write a test in go, a new file is created ending in `_test.go`
 - To run all tests in the package : `go test`

+### Reference Types
+- Slices :  keep a reference to an array
+    - this is why when a slice index is updated in a function, the original slice also gets updated
+- functions
+- maps
+- channels
+- pointers